JuliaPlots/PlotDocs.jl/docs/src/SeriesTypes/histogram.md

 Things like custom bin numbers, weights, and normalization work in 2D, along with changing things like the colormap.
-However, the bin numbers need to be passed in via tuples; if only one number is passed in for the bins, for example, it is assumed that both axes have the same number of bins.
-The weights only accept a single vector for the `x` values.
+However, the bin numbers need to be passed in via tuples; if only one number is passed in for the bins, for example, it is assumed that both axes will set the same number of bins.
+Additionally, the weights only accept a single vector for the `x` values.

 ```@example histogram
 w = exp.(x)